The Meanings of Water in Early Medieval England, co-edited with Daniel Anlezark (under review), 12 contributions, 6,000 to 9,000 words each.

-“Rivers and Rituals: Baptism in the Early English Landscape,” in The Meaning of Water in Early Medieval England, ed.
-Carolyn Twomey and Daniel Anlezark (forthcoming 2020).
+“Rivers and Rituals: Baptism in the Early English Landscape,” in The Meanings of Water in Early Medieval England, ed.
+Carolyn Twomey and Daniel Anlezark (under review).

 “Recutting the Cross: The Anglo-Saxon Baptismal Font at Wilne,” in Insular Iconographies: Essays in Honour of Jane Hawkes, ed.
 Michael D. J. Bintley and Megan Boulton (Woodbridge, Suffolk: Boydell & Brewer, 2019), pp. 7-22.